 It is the responsibility of a student with disabilities to complete the following steps to be considered for accommodations at MACU.

 If you are a student who is currently involved in an IEP, your parents (or guardian) have probably been your biggest advocate.
-Once you turn 18, you become responsible for advocating for yourself.
-Once you are accepted for enrollment at MACU, if you think you will need certain accommodations in your classes, you will need to submit the following items to the Director of Learning Enhancement Services: results from a complete psychological-educational evaluation, which should include at minimum The Weschler Adult Intelligence Scale (WAIS III), including IQ and performance tests and subtests.
-Results should be less than three years old and the test must be administered by a certified psychiatrists or a licensed educational psychologist; a letter from the test administrator that provides a clinical summary, the specific diagnosis, and the recommended accommodations; a copy of your current or most recent IEP, Annual Review data, and/or other placement team data.
-This information should be sent to Academic Affairs Office, 715 N. Poindexter St., Elizabeth City, NC 27909 by August 1st.
+Once you come to college, you become responsible for advocating for yourself.
+When you are accepted for enrollment at MACU, if you think you will need certain accommodations in your classes, you will need to submit the following items to the Director of Learning Enhancement Services: results from a complete psychological-educational evaluation, which should include at minimum The Weschler Adult Intelligence Scale (WAIS III), including IQ and performance tests and subtests.
+Results should be less than three years old and the test must be administered by a certified psychiatrist or a licensed educational psychologist; a letter from the test administrator that provides a clinical summary, the specific diagnosis, and the recommended accommodations; a copy of your current or most recent IEP, Annual Review data, and/or other placement team data.
+This information should be sent to Academic Affairs Office, 715 N. Poindexter St., Elizabeth City, NC 27909 at least 30 days prior to the start of the semester.
 Upon receipt of this information, the university will contact you to discuss the reasonable accommodations Mid-Atlantic can offer during your enrollment.

 Please, check out Online College Databases' comprehensive guide to distance education for students with disabilities.
 Learn how to suceed in the virtual classroom!